0x48piraj/wrong8007/README.md

 DoD 5220-22-M is the National Industrial Security Program Operating Manual (NISPOM), which a broad manual of procedures and requirements for government contractors handling classified information.

 The 1997 version of this document ([`DOD_97`](http://www.usaid.gov/policy/ads/500/d522022m.pdf)) specified that rigid magnetic disks should be sanitized by writing some character, its complement, and then a random character.
-However, this “algorithm” was removed from subsequent issues of the NISPOM.
+However, this "algorithm" was removed from subsequent issues of the NISPOM.

 Indeed, the entire table of clearing and sanitization methods is no longer present in the current issue of NISPOM ([`DOD_06`](http://www.dss.mil/isp/odaa/documents/nispom2006-5220.pdf)).